Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the initial setup of the Manage People functionality, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Tested searching for a person by first name
+    * Tested searching for a person by the first name
 * :clipboard: RESULT:
     * Got the correct results.
     * I was able to remove them by clicking on them.